YasirKhan1811/PowerBI/Case Study: Analyzing Customer Churn in Power BI.md

 ### Unlimited Data Plan
 It is believed that customers who are not on unlimited data plan are most likely to churn.
 So let's analyze this hypothesis by investigating how **Unlimited Data Plan** influences the churn rate.

+### Analyze International Activity of Customers

+### Contract Type
+Databel also wants to improve its customer service since there have been some reported issues.
+Investigate three important topics related to customer service: the payment method, contract type, and how many months a person is a customer.

+## Step 03: Dashboard
+Creating a Cohesive Story